 |Capitalize lines||This is an example of accessing the selection from the Text page.
 This plugin capitalizes the first letter found on every new line that is selected.
 Only the first letter is affected, the rest of the line remains the same.
 If the first character on the new line is not a letter then no changes are made.|

 To build and package the plugins follow the instructions in each of the sample plugins README.html files.
 To create a zip archive containing all the plugins use the bundle-plugins module.

 The oXygen SDK can be used to integrate the visual <oXygen/> Author page in your own Java Swing applications.
 One common use case is to embed the Author component as a Java Applet in a Web application (as part of a CMS front end).

 For an online demo applet click here.

-<oXygen/> offers a public API that can be used to implement support for an XProc engine that then can be used from oXygen to execute and also possibly validate XProc pipelines.
+<oXygen/> offers a public API that can be used to implement support for an XProc engine that can be used from <oXygen/> to execute and also possibly validate XProc pipelines.
 The development procedure is described in the user manual, please see the Integration of an external XProc engine - the XProc API section.

-The API distributions listed in this page are compatible with the <oXygen/> version 15.2.
+The API distributions listed in this page are compatible with the <oXygen/> version 16.0.
 If you are developing for older <oXygen/> versions you may consider using the corresponding API version: